 Financial press releases can be found in the section on Regulated Information

 I do not live in the Paris area.
 Are any meetings with L'Oréal arranged other than at the group's headquarters?

 Of course.
 You can meet the L'Oréal shareholder relations team at meetings arranged all over France.
 The programme for 2015 includes meetings in Bordeaux, Marseille, Nancy, Rennes and Strasbourg.
 All the dates of meetings for shareholders can be found in the Shareholders' Corner/Key dates.

 I would like to ask someone in the shareholder services department a question.
 How can I contact you?

 You can use either of the following two phone numbers:

 - our toll-free line which is specially intended for communications with shareholders:

-How can I obtain an Annual Report or a Registration Document?
+How can I order a printed copy of the Annual Report or Registration Document?

-The Annual Report and the Registration Document can be read or downloaded in the section L'Oréal in 2012 / Annual Report 2012.
+The Annual Report and the Registration Document can be read or downloaded in the section Annual Overview / Annual Report 2014.

 If you would prefer to receive a hard copy, please fill in the Order Form.